We compare bitcoin and Litecoin side by side in this in-depth guide.

 How similar are bitcoin and Litecoin?

 On the surface at least, there are plenty of similarities between bitcoin and Litecoin.
-Both of them are cryptocurrencies designed to remove the need for centralized control, both can be used as digital cash, and both rely on a proof of work algorithm to achieve network consensus.
+Both of them are cryptocurrencies designed to remove the need for centralised control, both can be used as digital cash, and both rely on a proof of work algorithm to achieve network consensus.

-However, there are far more differences than there are similarities.
+But there are far more differences than there are similarities.

 How bitcoin works vs how Litecoin works: 5 key differences